-Transportation logistics, specifically freight shipping, is riddled with both hard and soft costs which all too often go unaccounted for by corporations.
+Transportation logistics, specifically freight shipping, is riddled with hard and soft costs, which are often unaccounted for by corporations.
 This is especially true in businesses that don’t have a supply chain manager.

-Many of the clients we’ve worked with over the years have assigned transportation logistics services to transportation, shipping, or warehouse managers.
-These managers handle freight shipping as part of their regular duties and, as such, don’t typically have the capacity to look at the big picture and overall profitability of their transportation logistics operation as a whole.
+Many clients we’ve worked with over the years have assigned transportation logistics services to transportation, shipping, or warehouse managers.
+These managers handle freight shipping as part of their regular duties and, as such, can’t typically look at the big picture and overall profitability of their transportation logistics operation as a whole.

 Hard and Soft Costs of Transportation Logistics?

 Hard costs are easier to see and reconcile than soft costs.
 Hard costs related to transportation logistics include:

 - Carrier Shipping Rates – We often see transportation managers using one or two carriers.
 The benefit of a 3PL when looking at carrier rates is that a 3PL (like Amware) will typically partner with all the major carriers.
 Additionally, a 3PL should provide a platform for customers to compare these rates and book the most cost-effective shipment through the application.

 - Warehousing – Inventory needs can fluctuate, so understanding how your inventory moves through the warehouse will help determine your average cost per square foot of storage.

 - Labor Costs of Logistics Department – Everyone from management to general assembly labor should be included in this KPI.